tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/console/pushdetail_intl.md

 ## Feature Overview

-The push details feature helps you keep track of the progress and time of task delivery, push conversion rate, coverage, and push timeliness after creating a push.
+The push details feature helps you track task delivery progress and time, push conversion rate, coverage, and push timeliness.
 Currently, it supports data analysis for full push and tag push.

 ## Interface Overview